 Making changes To Bedtime

-The first thing we did was make his bedtime later.
+To try and solve our 8 year old’s sleep problems, the first thing we did was make his bedtime later.
 Both children have had a 7pm bedtime pretty much since birth.
 My Mum once asked me if I still expected them to go to bed at 7pm when they were 18 (I told her no, I expected them to have moved out when they were 18).
 I think we did pretty well keeping it up until they were 6 and 8 but accepted it was probably time to make it a bit later.
 We now aim at somewhere between 7.30 and 8pm.

-While it helped a bit, we are still seeing plenty of jack in the box action.
+While it helped a bit, we were still seeing plenty of jack in the box action.
 We’re loathe to make it any later because on the day he has Cubs, he’s not in bed until 9 and then struggles to get up the next morning.
 We don’t want to be dragging him out of bed everyday (there will be enough of that when he’s a teenager).

 Addressing the other issues